Proton beam machine

 What is Proton Beam Therapy and Who is the Best Candidate?

-Atrium Health Levine Cancer will soon add a new cancer-fighting treatment to its arsenal: proton beam therapy.
+Atrium Health Levine Cancer has a new cancer-fighting treatment to its arsenal: proton beam therapy.
 Learn how it works and who it can help.

 Proton beam therapy is available at fewer than 50 cancer centers nationwide.
-The new, state-of-the-art Atrium Health Levine Cancer Proton & Advanced Radiation Center in Charlotte will be the only location in North or South Carolina to offer this treatment.
+The new, state-of-the-art Atrium Health Levine Cancer Proton & Advanced Radiation Center in Charlotte is the first location in North or South Carolina to offer this treatment.

 Because there are so few cancer centers in the United States that offer proton beam therapy, a very small percentage of potential patients receive this treatment and their families often have to travel hours from home to get it, typically for weeks at a time.